Habrador/Unity-Custom-Tools-Tutorial/README.md

 # Unity Custom Tools Tutorial

-Source code for my custom tools tutorials in Unity: https://www.habrador.com/tutorials/editor-scripting/
+Source code for my custom tools tutorial in Unity: https://www.habrador.com/tutorials/editor-scripting/

-Notice that the source code is not exactly the same as in the tutorials because it's easier to update the code on GitHub, but the basic idea is the same.
+Notice that the source code is not exactly the same as in the tutorial because it's easier to update the code on GitHub, but the basic idea is the same.

 ## Part 1.
 Add prefabs within circle